hima-97/ECG-Arrhythmia-Classification/README.md

 Consequently, the project focuses on classifying three beat types: Normal, Supraventricular, and Ventricular beats.

 ### Data Preprocessing
-The preprocessing of ECG signals is a critical phase in this project, ensuring the raw data's accuracy and suitability for machine learning algorithms.
+The preprocessing of ECG signals ensures the raw data's accuracy and suitability for machine learning algorithms.
 The preprocessing pipeline has been meticulously designed to address various artifacts commonly present in raw ECG signals, such as noise induced by muscle contractions, power-line interference, and baseline wander.

 * Baseline Wander Removal:
 Baseline wander, often introduced by patient movements or respiration, manifests as low-frequency noise in ECG signals.
 A high-pass Butterworth filter, with a default cutoff frequency of 1 Hz, is employed to counter this.